 Jessica holds a Master of Arts in Vocal Performance from Montclair State University and a Bachelor of Arts in Vocal Performance from Muhlenberg College.
 Jessica has personally studied with top voice teachers in both classical and musical theatre styles.

 Jessica is a native of New Jersey and lives in Essex County with her husband.
 Some of her favorite things include ice cream, Gilmore Girls, and dogs.
-You might find her jamming in the car to Bon Iver, Coldplay, Sunday In the Park With George, or Songs for a New World!
+You might find her jamming in the car to Bon Iver, Sunday In the Park With George, or 90s pop/rock!